Things To Do In Bundaberg With Kids

 If you have a thirst to quench after all that activity, there are plenty of opportunities to acquaint yourself with the various brewed drinks Bundaberg has to offer.
 Tours are available for both Bundaberg soft drinks (free ginger beer kids?) and the Bundaberg Rum Distillery.
 Whilst initially unsure about kids on a distillery tour, they can be fascinated by the science (think yeast fermentation, time to ‘cooper’ or make the barrels, and the history of why rum started)….. and it is great to experience a local icon.
 If you are keen on the distillery tours, they can be booked online in advance at www.bundabergrum.com.au/tours so you are sure to get a spot.

 An unexpected gem in Bundaberg is the Bundaberg Regional Art Gallery (BRAG).
 A funky exterior facelift to an old colonial building makes its mark on the outside and it is a joy to walk around on the inside.
-When we visited there were gems from local artists on display and a travelling photographic exhibition on loan from the National Gallery.
-The kind and helpful staff advised that this exhibition was only travelling to 5 regional galleries, of which BRAG was one, which demonstrates a vibrant arts scene in Bundaberg.
+Exhibitions vary but they also have a workshops are and an impressive gallery shop.
 The gallery also has play spaces for little ones to entertain themselves and create.

 What is Mon Repos?